melquibrito/phone-preview-tinymce-plugin/README.md

 ## Functionality
 You can only open PhonePreview by clicking on its toggle button; however, you can close it by either clicking on its toggle button again or simply by hitting the ESC _(escape)_ key.

+PhonePreview is draggable.
+Just click on its frame, hold it and drag it around.
+You will soon notice that you cannot drag it off the screen - that's due to the fact that dragging PhonePreview has been limited to viewport size.

+Closing PhonePreview does not reset it to its initial position.
+As soon as you reopen it, it will be exactly where you left it.

+Editing Tinymce content will automatically update PhonePreview content making it a LIVE phone preview component.

 ## Author
 * [Melqui Brito](https://github.com/melquibrito)